mcshaz/applylogits/README.md

     z = -3.7099991 (< 1st centile)
     PIM2 ...

-Ando so on for each of the models in the table above
+Ando so on for each of the models in the table above. *for help on the above user written command, type 'findit oeratio' in Stata*

 The data can also be used to generate real time control graphs, such as
 ```stata